 The Public Works Department began collecting leaves on November 18, 2019.
 Final pass began on Monday, December 16th.

 2019 Leaf Collection is Complete.

 LEAF COLLECTION IS BY WARD & IS NOT CONNECTED TO YOUR REFUSE COLLECTION SCHEDULE.

 CREWS WILL BEGIN COLLECTING IN WARD 3.
 When Ward 3 is finished, they will move to Ward 4, then to Ward 1, and then to Ward 2.
-The next pass will be the final pass for 2019.
+Crews are working on the final pass for 2019.
 Once crews finish a street they will not return.

 Follow along with where crews have been:

 WARD 3: Final Pass Complete